 Here’s a list of the historic attractions that you can find outside this city:

 Hajikhan Castle of Esfandabad

 Along with several other castles, Hajikhan Castle of Esfandabad is located 36 km from Abarkooh.
-The famous castles close to this city date back mainly to different periods of Sassanid, Zandieh, Afsharid, and Qajar eras.
+The famous castles close to this city date back mainly to different periods of the Sassanid, Zandieh, Afsharid, and Qajar eras.

 Robat Castle of Abarkouh

 This castle is located on the western border of Abarkouh and belongs to the Safavid period.
 Robat Castle was once a residential building.
-There are cross, square and ellipse-shaped motifs created all around the castle.
+There are cross, square, and ellipse-shaped motifs created all around the castle.